pmelsted/bifrost/README.md

 ## Installation

-Compared to the source install, the Conda package do not support *k>31* nor native compilation (including AVX2 instructions).
+Compared to the source install, the Conda package might not have the latest Bifrost version, does not support *k>31* nor native compilation.
 Use the source installation for benchmarking.

 * From [Bioconda](https://bioconda.github.io):